anihakobjan/anihakobjan.github.io/_pages/about.md

 Hello!

-I'm a Data Analyst with a background in operations, communication, and research.
+I'm a Data Analyst with great passion for multidisciplinary research.

-Before moving into Data Analytics, I spent most of my time optimizing workflows, contributing to project development, and researching EU policy regulations, particularly in the data privacy field.

-I hold a MS in Political Science from Université Libre de Bruxelles, where I studied European policies, inter-regional governance, and research methodologies.
-The studies sparked my interest in network analysis, natural language processing, and the dynamic world of data science.
+Previously, I contributed to project development and managed operations at DGD - the German Association for Data Protection.
+On the research side, I focused extensively on the GDPR, privacy rights, and EU policies.
+For exmaple, I developed online training courses on EU regulations designed for third-party organizations.
+Additionally, I have worked for five years in the private sector as a Communications Officer for CCCI, a Japanese service provider.

-Outside of research, I spend my time reading about psychology, animals, and permaculture.
+Outside of policy research, I am interested in natural language processing, network analysis, and AI safety.